Scholar Category: Immigration

 Jose “Josie” Duenas

-Major: Psychology and Computer Science
+Major: Computer Science

 Project: My Puksta project centers around increasing the representation of Latine/Undocumented youth in institutes of higher education.
 The journey to college often centers on a one-size-fits-all approach to education which tends to create a sense of exclusivity against Latine and Undocumented youth.
 I aim to work with local organizations in order to raise awareness on the issue and aid youth populations within Northern Colorado who seeks to attain a college education.